Next Stop In Digital Transformation: Experience 2.0

 “A major challenge for business leaders today revolves around cognitive science.
 Oftentimes, leaders don’t recognize the changes that need to take place,” noted Nigel Fenwick, vice president and principal analyst at Forrester Research.
 He argues that business leaders frequently view digital transformation as “simply as a way to sell more stuff.”

 But this isn’t digital transformation.
-“It may transform marketing or sales, but truly transformative companies create new sources of perceived value for customers,” Fenwick told CMO.com.
+“It may transform marketing or sales, but truly transformative companies create new sources of perceived value for customers,” Fenwick told CMO by Adobe.
 “This, in turn, drives a great experience and new revenue models.”

 Solis described the difference in these approaches as iteration versus innovation.
 He likened the former to adding a new engine and new suspension to an old car and believing it can complete with a modern race car built for speed.